Private counselling in Tunbridge Wells. London. And online.

 Competition: A real or perceived experience of competitive parents within the latest baby and toddler group.
 This often impacts self-worth and self-esteem.

 Heightened awareness: Feelings of anxiety and going deeper into overthinking and worry.

 The feeling of loneliness: even if we have people around us we may still feel a sense of withdrawal and isolation.

-To book an appointment for help with postnatal depression in Harley Street, Liverpool Street, Rochester or Tunbridge Wells please contact Harley Street Counselling and Training. .
+To book an appointment for counselling in Tunbridge Wells, London or remotely using an online platform, please contact Harley Street Counselling and Training.

 Counselling for Jealousy and insecurity

 Do you feel insecure about friendships or relationships?
 Do you blame the others for the way you feel?
 Do you try to find evidence that your partner is untrustworthy, even setting traps to catch them out?
 Do you fear being abandoned?